Accelerated Nonnegative Tensor Completion via Integer Programming: Accelerated Computation Algorithm

 \section{Accelerated Computation Algorithm}

-To show the efficacy and scalability of their approach, \citet{bugg2021nonnegative} conduct numerical experiments on a personal computer.
+To show the efficacy and scalability of their approach, \citet{bugg2022nonnegative} conduct numerical experiments on a personal computer.
 They compare the performance of their approach and three other approaches -- alternating least squares (ALS) \citep{kolda2009tensor}, simple low rank tensor completion (SiLRTC) \citep{6138863}, and trace norm regularized CP decomposition (TNCP) \citep{10.1145/3278607} -- in four sets of different nonnegative tensor completion problems.
 Normalized mean squared error (NMSE) $\norm*{\widehat{\psi}-\psi}_F^2/\norm*{\psi}_F^2$ is used to measured the accuracy.

-The results of their numerical experiments show that \citet{bugg2021nonnegative}'s approach has higher accuracy but requires more computation time than the three other approaches in all four problem sets.
-Although they claim that computation time remains on the order of seconds or minutes, we believe that their numerical computation algorithm could be further enhanced for better applicability.
-We work directly on their codes to design acceleration techniques.
-Besides basic acceleration techniques such as caching repetitive computation operations, we design five different acceleration techniques based on the profiling results.
+The results of their numerical experiments show that \citet{bugg2022nonnegative}'s approach has higher accuracy but requires more computation time than the three other approaches in all four problem sets.
+We work directly on their code base to design acceleration techniques.
+Besides basic acceleration techniques such as caching repetitive computation operations, we design five different acceleration techniques based on profiling results.
 By combining these five techniques differently, we create ten variants of ABCG that can maintain the same theoretical guarantees but offer potentially faster computation.